loot/libloot/README.md

 LOOT also provides some load order error checking, including checks for requirements, incompatibilities and cyclic dependencies.
 In addition, it provides a large number of plugin-specific usage notes, bug warnings and Bash Tag suggestions.

-Although LOOT is able to calculate the correct load order positions for the vast majority of mods without any user input, some plugins are designed to load at certain positions in a load order, and LOOT may be unable to determine this from the plugins themselves.
-As such, LOOT provides a mechanism for supplying additional plugin metadata so that it may sort them correctly.

-LOOT is intended to make using mods easier, and mod users should still possess a working knowledge of mod load ordering.
-See [Introduction To Load Orders](https://loot.github.io/docs/help/Introduction-To-Load-Orders) for an overview.
+The LOOT API provides access to LOOT's metadata and sorting functionality, and the LOOT application is built using it.

 ## Downloads

-Releases are hosted on [GitHub](https://github.com/loot/loot/releases), and snapshot builds are available on [Bintray](https://bintray.com/wrinklyninja/loot).
+Releases are hosted on [GitHub](https://github.com/loot/loot-api/releases), and snapshot builds are available on [Bintray](https://bintray.com/wrinklyninja/loot/loot-api).
 The snapshot build archives are named like so:

 ```
-loot_<last tag>-<revisions since tag>-g<short revision ID>_<branch>.7z
+loot_api-<last tag>-<revisions since tag>-g<short revision ID>_<branch>-<platform>.7z
 ```

-For example `LOOT v0.7.0-alpha-2-10-gf6d7e80_dev.7z` was built using the revision with shortened commit ID `f6d7e80`, which is `10` revisions after the revision tagged `v0.7.0-alpha-2`, and is on the `dev` branch.

-## Building LOOT
+## Building The LOOT API

 ### Windows

 Refer to `appveyor.yml` for the build process.
-The Appveyor configuration assumes that [CMake](https://cmake.org) and [Node.js](https://nodejs.org/) are already installed.

 ### Linux

 Refer to `.travis.yml` for the build process.
 A [local Docker image](https://docs.travis-ci.com/user/common-build-problems/#Troubleshooting-Locally-in-a-Docker-Image) can be used to ensure the assumed build environment.

-Not all LOOT's features have been implemented for Linux builds.
-Issues labelled `linux` on LOOT's issue tracker cover such missing features where they can be implemented.

 ### CMake Variables